McTavishLab/extensiphy/README.md

 ### Docker
-The simplest and most hassle free way to run Extensiphy is using Docker. the [Quick Install and Run](https://github.com/McTavishLab/extensiphy/blob/dev/README.md#L22) section will review the docker installation instructions.
+The simplest and most hassle free way to run Extensiphy is using Docker. the Quick Install and Run section will review the docker installation instructions.

 ### Anaconda
 You can also install the dependencies of Extensiphy using Anaconda.
-[Click here](https://github.com/McTavishLab/extensiphy/blob/dev/README.md#L161) to go to the Anaconda installation guide.
+The Anaconda Installation section of this readme will walk through this process in more detail.

 ### Advanced
-*For advanced users of Linux* If you're comfortable installing programs by hand, [this](https://github.com/McTavishLab/extensiphy/blob/dev/README.md#L211) section is for you.
+*For advanced users of Linux* If you're comfortable installing programs by hand, the Advanced Installation Methods section is for you.

+### Tutorial
+We recommend you run through the [tutorial](https://github.com/McTavishLab/extensiphy/blob/dev/tutorial/extensiphy_tutoria.md) for a more in-depth walkthrough of Extensiphy's features.
+The tutorial will walk through different installation methods and how to run Extensiphy using different data types and options.
+You can copy code snippets into your terminal window.

 ## Quick Install and Run
 ### Building and testing your own Extensiphy Docker image
 First we'll building the Docker image and a container to test your Extensiphy installation.
 Then we'll connect your data to a new container so you can begin updating your own alignments!

 1. Make sure you have [Docker desktop installed](https://www.docker.com/products/docker-desktop).
-Then, download the [extensiphy repository](https://github.com/McTavishLab/extensiphy) to your computer.
+Then, download the [Extensiphy repository](https://github.com/McTavishLab/extensiphy) to your computer.
 One way is to type from the terminal:

 ```bash
 git clone https://github.com/McTavishLab/extensiphy.git